pnnl/tesp/doc/Next_Version.rst

 These are also important for usability and widespread adoption of TESP.

-1. Figure 22 shows the data structure beneath a new case configuration graphical user interface.
+1. :numref:`case_config` shows the data structure beneath a new case configuration graphical user interface.

 2. TE Challenge Message Schemas – NIST has defined several classes and